Skip to content

 • Engine status dashboard: status shows all saved snapshots and the full knowledge-base summary in a single view.

-• Expanded LLM provider support: Gemini and Azure OpenAI are now supported alongside Anthropic and OpenAI, with automatic provider auto-detection from available environment variables.
+• Expanded LLM provider support: Gemini, Azure OpenAI, DeepSeek, and Qwen are now supported alongside Anthropic and OpenAI, with automatic provider auto-detection from available environment variables.

 Next steps